 Don’t be deceived by its small size when your working memory offers you only one bit at a time, because its mental capacity holds that key fact while you solve complex problems.

 Be Aware of Hot Spots

-Check out recent research at Monitor on Psychology to see why working memory problems and possibilities are hot spokes in some intelligent circles.
+Check out recent research at Monitor on Psychology to see why working memory problems and possibilities are hot spokes that drive intelligent teams.

-Watch resilience at work today from who lead past tough places, and you’ll see amazing solutions illuminated by this mental miracle.
+Watch resilience at work today from peers who lead people and projects past tough places, and you’ll see amazing solutions illuminated by this mental miracle.